Wologman/Python_Notes/Tricky Python Structures.md

 ## Understand functions as objects
 Functions are *first class objects*, meaning that they can be stored as any other object (in a list for example), or they can be passed into another function as an argument, or returned from another function as a result.

-When a function is being passed as an object, there are no `()`, because it is not actually being evalueted, it is just a reverence to the function object.  the `()` (with arguments if they are needed) implies the evaluation of the function.
+When a function is being passed as an object, there are no `()`, because it is not actually being evalueted, it is just a reverence to the function object.
+The `()` (with arguments if they are needed) implies the evaluation of the function.

-An example of passing a function to another function is below.  `say_hello`  and `be_awesome` are passed to a third function `greet_bob`, which takes those functions as an input, and does something with them.
+An example of passing a function to another function is below.  `say_hello`  and `be_awesome` are passed to a third function `greet_bob`, which takes those functions as an argument, and does something with them.
 ```Python
 def say_hello(name):
     return f"Hello {name}"